matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 #### Rate-limiting at the point of sending

-Further to the rate limiting of the API endpoints, the homeserver SHOULD apply rate limiting to the sending of delayed messages at the point that they are entered into the DAG.
+Further to the rate limiting of the API endpoints, the homeserver **should** apply rate limiting to the sending of delayed messages at the point that they are inserted into the DAG.

 This is to provide mitigation against the
 [High Volume of Messages](https://spec.matrix.org/v1.11/appendices/#threat-high-volume-of-messages) threat where a malicious